Monocled cobra: Conservation status

 The monocled cobra is listed on CITES Appendix II and has been assessed as Least Concern on the IUCN Red List due to its large distribution, tolerance of a broad range of habitats including anthropogenically altered environments, and its reported abundance.
 No major threats have been reported, and it is not thought to be undergoing a significant population decline.
 Monocled cobras are harvested for the wildlife trade, however, collection from the wild is minimal and not likely to cause significant population declines.

 Venom

-The venom of the monocled cobra from three different localities were reported to exhibit different intravenous and subcutaneous median lethal dose: Thailand, 0.18-0.22 µg/g; Malaysia, 0.90-1.11 µg/g; and Vietnam, 0.90-1.00 µg/g, of mouse body weight.
+The venom of the monocled cobra from three different localities was reported to exhibit different intravenous and subcutaneous median lethal doses:Thailand, 0.18-0.22 μg/g; Malaysia, 0.90-1.11 μg/g; and Vietnam, 0.90-1.00 μg/g, of mouse body weight.
 These results reflect the distinct difference in the lethal potency of the monocled cobra and response to antivenom neutralization.

 The major toxic components in cobra venoms are postsynaptic neurotoxins, which block the nerve transmission by binding specifically to the nicotinic acetylcholine receptor, leading to flaccid paralysis and even death by respiratory failure.
 The major α-neurotoxin in the monocled cobra's venom is a long neurotoxin, α-cobratoxin; the minor α-neurotoxin is different from cobrotoxin in one residue.
 The neurotoxins of this particular species are weak.
 The venom of this species also contains myotoxins and cardiotoxins.